-Although the Hellenic Museum is only six years young, Melbourne’s Greek heritage goes way back.
+Although the Hellenic Museum is only relatively young, Melbourne’s Greek heritage goes way back.
 And the artefacts on display at the beautiful Hellenic Museum go seriously waaaaay back.
 We’re talking Corinthian Gobulars as old as 600 BC.
 These incredible portals into another time can’t be seen anywhere else in Melbourne – not in permanent exhibitions anyway.
 And to think all these objects are from one man’s private collection: art historian AD Trendall.
 Learn about the first Greek-Australians, some of whom arrived as convicts, early settlers and gold diggers.
-And others who arrived during the Australian Government’s migration scheme in the 50s and 60s.
+And others who arrived during the Australian Government’s migration scheme in the '50s and '60s.

 |Venue name:||Hellenic Museum||Contact:|

 280 William St

 What could be more universal than a grandmother's love?
 Five ethnic museums across Melbourne have banded together to form Multicultural Museums Victoria, and the organisation's first exhibition celebrates the important women in so many of our lives: grandmothers.
 The...Until Sunday October 28 2018